RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Experimental Analysis

 \subsubsection{Effect of Hierarchical Feature Encoder (HFE)}

-To investigate the contribution of HFE, we perform an ablation study on ACDC, comparing full RF-HiT against a baseline omitting HFE.
-Without HFE, the conditioning image is solely concatenated with the noisy mask at the HFM input, omitting multi-scale feature fusion.
+To investigate the contribution of HFE, we perform an ablation study comparing full RF-HiT against a baseline omitting HFE.
+Without HFE, the conditioning image is concatenated with the noisy mask at the HFN input, omitting multi-scale feature fusion.
 As shown in Table~\ref{tab:ablation_hfe}, incorporating the HFE significantly improves the segmentation performance, increasing the mean DSC from 90.69\% to 91.27\%.
-This gain highlights the limitations of standard input-level conditioning, where the main flow model must expend representational capacity to independently extract and propagate structural cues throughout its depth.
-By extracting dedicated multi-scale anatomical representations and explicitly infusing them at matching resolutions in the flow network, the HFE provides critical structural guidance that ensures local details and complex tissue boundaries are faithfully preserved during the generative process.
+This gain highlights the limitations of standard input-level conditioning, where the main flow network must expend representational capacity to independently extract and propagate structural cues throughout its depth.
+By extracting dedicated multi-scale representations and explicitly infusing them at matching resolutions in the flow network, the HFE provides critical structural guidance that ensures local details and complex tissue boundaries are faithfully preserved during the generative process.